So you’ve got a brilliant idea for a novel. But is that enough? Is having an idea, even a fantastic one, enough to start writing?

 Now we’re going to take our idea and expand it by adding a main character and give her a mission or burning goal to get this story going.
 If your idea is based on a character, you’re already partly there.
 If not, think about who or what kind of character you need to drive your story idea forward.
 Then give the character a mission or goal in life.

-Using the other example, your main character could be Vicky, a single woman who just turned 40 and is feeling miserable about aging and being alone.
-She resolves to meet a man and get married and goes online to find one.
+Take the example above about a bitter, single woman who lives alone with her cats.
+Her name could be Vicky.
+She just turned 40 and feels miserable about aging alone.
+She resolves to meet a man and get married and she goes online to find one.